JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_faq.md

 Use _ordered_ collections or [`UsefulTestCase.assertUnorderedCollection()`](upsource:///platform/testFramework/src/com/intellij/testFramework/UsefulTestCase.java).

 Code deferring execution (e.g., via `Application.invokeLater()`) might not run during test execution (and possibly fails in production, too).
 Use `invokeLater(runnable, myProject.getDisposed()`.

 ### How to avoid test failure when using resources?

-In some situations, added or changed files (e.g. DTDs provided by a plugin) are not refreshed in VFS.
+In some situations, added or changed files (e.g. XML DTDs provided by a plugin) are not refreshed in [VFS](virtual_file_system.md).
 In such cases, simply delete <path>test-system/caches</path> in your [sandbox directory](ide_development_instance.md#the-development-instance-sandbox-directory) and try again.

 ### How to enable DEBUG/TRACE logging?

 Provide JVM system properties (Gradle: via `systemProperty` for `test` task) `idea.log.debug.categories` or `idea.log.trace.categories`, respectively.
-Multiple categories can set using a comma separated value list.
+Multiple categories can be set using a comma separated value list.

 ### How to get separate logs for failing tests?